Kaspermalm/dsa/README.md

 ## Automated Daily Updates

-A GitHub Actions workflow runs daily at 8 AM UTC to:
+A GitHub Actions workflow runs daily to:
 1. Fetch new DSA violations and news data
 2. Upload features to Hopsworks
 3. Run inference and update predictions